electrikmilk/cherrilang.org/language/best-practices.md

 We use the **Set Variable** action to set the variable `someArray` with no value.

-Then, for each value we will create the appropriate action and input it into an **Add to Variable** action to add that value to the variable `someArray`.
+Then, for each value, we will create the appropriate action and input it into an **Add to Variable** action to add that value to the variable `someArray`.

 Even though it's not explicit, the value of the `someArray` variable is now an array.
 It will now treat the variable as having multiple values.
 You would be able to use the `for` statement with `someArray` for instance.